Innovators representing the top ten ideas presented at NASA's first iTech Forum, December 5-8, 2016.

-Kira Blackwell, iTech Program Executive and Innovation Liaison for NASA's Office of the Chief Technologist introduces NASA's Acting Chief Technologist, Dennis Andrucyk to 2016 NASA iTech Forum participants.
+Kira Blackwell, iTech Program Executive and Innovation Liaison for NASA's Office of the Chief Technologist introduced NASA's Acting Chief Technologist, Dennis Andrucyk to 2016 NASA iTech Forum participants.

-Deputy Administrator of the Space Technology MIssion Directorate (STMD) and Acting NASA Chief Technologist, Dennis Andrucyk welcomes the top ten NASA iTech finalists to the 2016 iTech Forum.
+Deputy Administrator of the Space Technology MIssion Directorate (STMD) and Acting NASA Chief Technologist, Dennis Andrucyk welcomed the top ten NASA iTech finalists to the 2016 iTech Forum.

-Dr. Jeffrey Watumull from Oceanit Laboratories presents one of Oceanit's 2016 NASA iTech finalist innovations, "The Virtual Medical Staff."
+Dr. Jeffrey Watumull from Oceanit Laboratories presented one of Oceanit's 2016 NASA iTech finalist innovations, "The Virtual Medical Staff."

-Hans Zachrau, from Airbus DS Space Systems, MAPT Team, accepts a certificate from Acting Chief Technologist Dennis Andrucyk recognizing the organization as a 2016 NASA iTech finalist.
+Hans Zachrau, from Airbus DS Space Systems, MAPT Team, accepted a certificate from Acting Chief Technologist Dennis Andrucyk recognizing the organization as a 2016 NASA iTech finalist.

-NASA Deputy Administrator Dava Newman welcomes participants to the iTech Forum at NASA Headquarters on December 7, 2016.
+NASA Deputy Administrator Dava Newman welcomed participants to the iTech Forum at NASA Headquarters on December 7, 2016.

-NASA Deputy Administrator Dava Newman speaks on the importance of innovation as she welcomes finalists to the 2016 NASA iTech Forum.
+NASA Deputy Administrator Dava Newman spoke on the importance of innovation as she welcomed finalists to the 2016 NASA iTech Forum.

-Tak-Sing Wong and Pak Kin Wong of Pennsylvania State's SLIPS-Lab Team present their innovative idea at a NASA iTech Impact Table Session.
+Tak-Sing Wong and Pak Kin Wong of Pennsylvania State's SLIPS-Lab Team presented their innovative idea at a NASA iTech Impact Table Session.